bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 > </state>
 >```

-The next block, `init`, describes the initialisation processes, namely construction of the starting tree and assoicated population model, neither of which we need.
+The next block, `init`, describes the initialisation processes, namely construction of the starting tree, which is a random tree simulated from an associated population model (here a constant-size coalescent).
+Since we are reading in a previously constructed tree our tree is already initialised and we don't need this block.

 >Remove the `init` subsection of the XML:
 >